Ksoucha/Ksoucha/README.md

 **Description:** A laser-based puzzle game where you play as a robot navigating through multiple levels by redirecting laser beams and manipulating objects
 * Developed laser mechanics with interactive elements: beams can be blocked, reflected, or redirected by different objects
 * Designed level layouts to support smooth gameplay flow
-* Implemented a scoring system (in-game UI widget) to track the number of lasers successfully redirected into color-changing cones
+* Implemented a scoring system to track the number of lasers successfully redirected into color-changing cones
-* Built UI widgets for the main menu, instructions, pause, and end-game screens
+* Built UI widgets for the main menu, instructions, pause, score, and end-game screens
 * Itch.io page: [LazerBot](https://ksoucha.itch.io/lazerbot)

 ## [SteamBound](https://github.com/Ksoucha/ProjectGameOff2024) - submission for the GameOff2024 game jam